How this growing pandemic may affect your swimming

 Many pools and gyms are closing in an attempt to stop the spread of COVID-19, a virus that has upended daily life for millions of people around the globe.

 With lots of conflicting advice and misinformation floating around in cyberspace, we reached out to an expert, Roberta Lavin, a professor of medicine at the University of Tennessee’s College of Nursing, for guidance on how you can safely navigate these uncharted waters.
+(Here's some information on when you might be able to swim again and some resources for swimmers who are out of the water.)

 Can COVID-19 be transmitted via water?